 The specific key performance indicators (KPIs) are the improvements to the Greater Cleveland Food bank building, which includes a new community distribution center.
 This will expand storage for dry food and increase partner distribution.
-As to output and outcome measures, the Greater Cleveland Food bank prepared 1.6 million meals in 2019.
-In 2020, more than 400,000 clients were served.
-These data to be updated in future Performance Reports.
+As to output and outcome measures: From September 2021 to September 2022, the Greater Cleveland Food bank served 864,925 residents of the City of Cleveland; from September 2022 to current (July 2023), GCFB served 837,842.
+Given that GCFB serves around 200,000 to 250,000 Cleveland residents each quarter, we expect GCFB to serve more residents than the previous year.